TedTimbrell/TedTimbrell.github.io/_posts/2025-01-09-trying-and-failing-to-interpret-embeddings.md

-And we're changing our angle by roughly the same amount as expected... just not in the right direction.
+And changing the angle by roughly the same amount as expected... just not in the right direction.

 ### Let's take a look at the cosine similarity between these gendered offsets